ordinals/ord/docs/src/guides/reindexing.md

 2. The database got corrupted somehow

-The database `ord` uses is called [redb](https://github.com/cberner/redb), which is an embedded database with the default file name `index.redb`.
+The database `ord` uses is called [redb](https://github.com/cberner/redb), so we give the index the default file name `index.redb`.
 By default we store this file in different locations depending on your operating system.

 |Platform | Value                                            | Example                                      |
 | ------- | ------------------------------------------------ | -------------------------------------------- |